alaindet/learn-go/notes/pointers.md

 - The address is called **memory location**
 - Each cell is a single value, CPU "simply" gets and sets values into cells
 - GO does not allow any pointer arithmetic, unlike C
+- A function can return a pointer, unlike C

 ## Pointers and variables
 - A *variable* is a label for a memory location